Carrefour doesn't rule out IPO for Chinese unit

-PARIS French retailer Carrefour (CARR.PA) does not rule out listing its Chinese unit, chief executive Georges Plassat was quoted as saying in French daily Les Echos on Monday.
+PARIS Jan 19 French retailer Carrefour does not rule out listing its Chinese unit, chief executive Georges Plassat was quoted as saying in French daily Les Echos on Monday.

 He said Carrefour could follow the same scenario as in Brazil, where it sold a 10 percent stake in its business to billionaire Abilio Diniz last month, in a step towards a possible separate listing.